 Whether the vehicle is parked on the street or to the rear of the house in a driveway, it needs to be locked when it is unattended.
 This is the most important measure that can be taken to prevent this crime.
-The criminals that steal from vehicles roam through the neighborhoods and pull on door handles.
+The criminals who steal from vehicles roam through the neighborhoods and pull on door handles.
 They almost always bypass the vehicles with locked doors.
-Once they find a vehicle that is unlocked (which unfortunately is often the case) they rummage through for a few minutes and take loose change, GPS units, laptops or anything else of some value that is easy to carry away.
+Once they find a vehicle that is unlocked (which unfortunately is often the case), they rummage through for a few minutes and take loose change, GPS units, laptops or anything else of some value that is easy to carry away.
 They often carry backpacks or bags and do not leave until the bag is full.

 Remove or hide valuables from plain sight in your vehicles.

 GPS units, laptops, phone chargers, currency, EZ pass transponders and anything else should be removed or hidden.
 Never keep keys to your vehicle inside.
 That also applies to keys to other vehicles.
 The same goes for house keys.
-Do not let the criminals “window shop”.
+Do not let the criminals “window shop.”
 If the reward is great enough, they may want to break the window to access that item.
 If the door is locked and they see nothing significant, chances are they will move on.